The Power of Options Screeners with MenthorQ

 • These levels can become very sticky.
 That means, that intraday those levels can act as magnets to attract the spot price.
 That works most often when the market is in negative gamma and volatility is high.

-• Largest Call Net Gex expiring within two weeks
+• Highest Net DEX expiring within two weeks

 Being able to filter all those underlying that have most gamma or delta, can also help us identify the ones that have more potential price action.
 We do the same thing for open interest.
 Positive or negative changes in open interest drive gamma higher or lower, that once again drives positioning for market makers and investors, ultimately driving liquidity in the markets.